flycheck/flycheck/doc/manual/extending.rst

 Next we give the list of :checkprop:`:error-patterns` to parse errors.
-These patterns extract the error location and the error message from the output of :command:`epylint`.
+These patterns extract the error location and the error message from the output of `epylint`.
 An error pattern is a list containing a regular expression with match groups to extract the error information, and an error level.

 Eventually we enable the syntax checker in `python-mode`.